top of page

 False "Fake" Treatments

-We explain the following fraudulent, a polite word for fake, scientifically unproven ineffective treatments, mostly injectionspaid in cash, for pudendal neuralgia in the dropdowns to this main menu item False Treatments.
-Some treatments
+We explain the following fraudulent ( (fake), scientifically unproven ineffective treatments, mostly injections paid in cash, for pudendal neuralgia in the dropdowns to this main menu item False Treatments.
+Examples of of fake PN treatments.
+Here is the list of the fake treatments:

 • Cryoablaion Cryoneurolysis (ablation/destruction through freezing using probe)